nucleuscloud/neosync/docs/docs/transformers/gen-javascript-transformer.md

 ### generateSSN

-Generates a completely random social security numbers including the hyphens in the format xxx-xx-xxxx.
+Generates a random social security numbers including the hyphens in the format xxx-xx-xxxx.

 **Parameters**